Jumps are fine, official says in wake of crashes

 Mikko Martikainen, who is working as official snow consultant for the Olympics, said there was no problem with the snow at the ski jumping complex.

-The complex groups the two jumps as well as a 2.5km cross-country course, which Nordic Combined athletes raced over during the normal hill event in mild temperatures on Wednesday.
+The complex groups the two jumps as well as a 2.5km cross-country course, which Nordic Combined athletes raced over during the normal hill event on Wednesday in mild temperatures.

 "Yesterday, at the warmest spot ever in the history of the Winter Olympics, the ski jump venue, we had a perfect competition at 14 Celsius (57 Fahrenheit) and the snow pack was minus one C," Martikainen told Reuters Television.